Study with us

 The Faculty of Graduate Studies and the Rady Faculty of Health Sciences offer a two-year program of study leading to a Master of Public Health in Community Health Sciences.

-Expected duration: two year
+Expected duration: 2 years

 - A zero-component supervised field placement or a capstone research project